wp-plugins/planso-forms/readme.txt

 = 1.0.3 =
 * Added drop down menu to WordPress RichTextEditor for easier integration of forms
 * Added option to choose from 3 different Datepicker Frameworks

+== Upgrade Notice ==

+= 1.3.3 =
+Please update because of an error that caused you to be redirected to a wrong url aufter form saving and updateing